Li Fraumeni syndrome and the TP53 gene

 Does this sound like you or your family?

-Has a TP53 mutation been detected in a blood relative?
+Have you had multiple cancers or a very young onset cancer?
+Has a TP53 mutation been detected in a blood relative or does the family meet the Chompret criteria?
+Genetic testing is available and may be Medicare funded.
 Make an appointment with Dr Hilda High at Sydney Cancer Genetics.
 It is a confidential opportunity to discuss your personal and family history of cancer and genetic testing can be organised, if needed.

 These links may be useful